iwtkachenko/great-vue-hoc-helper/README.md

 /**
  * Declare our component and wrap it with HOCs.
- * Notice that the component is just a function.
  */
 const MyComp = compose(
   // Set the initial value of property value to 3.